Kizari/Flagrum/docs/changelog/Flagrum-1.1.14.md

 - Asset list can now be navigated with the up/down arrows

 ### Bug Fixes

 - Fixed bug where Environment Import would sometimes fail due to UV scaling
 - Fixed bug where Environment Exporter would occasionally crash Flagrum
 - Fixed bug where multiple extensions would sometimes appear on exported models

->**Note**
+> **NOTE**
->You will need to re-export any environments if you want the extra moving props (should that environment have any to export).
+> - You will need to re-export any environments if you want the extra moving props
+>   (should that environment have any to export).
->You will not need to re-export to take advantage of the normal maps changes or UV scaling fix, but you will need to re-import.
+> - You will not need to re-export to take advantage of the normal maps changes or UV scaling fix,
+>   but you will need to re-import.